 SAS Expanders are beneficial for adding additional storage devices to your computer without requiring additional HBAs.
-For systems with limited PCIe slots, fewer HBAs let you add expansion cards like network adapters, GPUs, and PCIe storage drives.
+Fewer HBAs let you add expansion cards like network adapters, GPUs, and PCIe storage drives for systems with limited PCIe slots.

 We’ve covered SAS Expanders, their types, and installation in detail, so we suggest you read it before proceeding.

 Key differences between a SAS Expander and HBA

 The main differences between a SAS Expander and HBA can be summarized through the following points:

 - Function: A HBA helps connect storage media to a computer while a SAS expander connects to and expands the connections available on an HBA.

 - Data Transfer: HBAs and SAS expanders have SAS ports to communicate with storage devices, but HBAs also have a PCIe bus for communication with a computer.
 SAS expanders solely communicate through the SAS ports.